WinClassic/winclassic.github.io/quickstart.md

 2. **StartisBack**

     Commercial alternative to Open-Shell.
-While Open/Classic-Shell aims to replicate older Windows Start menu styles as skins, StartisBack actually brings back the original Windows 7 start button via reverse engineering.
+While Open/Classic-Shell aims to replicate older Windows Start menu styles as skins, StartisBack actually brings back the original Windows 7 start menu via reverse engineering.
 It also allows for far greater taskbar customization with complex skins available (see the "Taskbars" portion of this section for one).
     Link: <https://www.startisback.com/#download-tab>

 2. **StarDock Start8/10/WindowBlinds**